tjp1992/ML-Jupyter/StudyNotes/Notes/12_Tidy_Data.md

 ### Tidy Data

+Tidy data is a standard way of mapping the meaning of a data to it's structure.
+A tidy structure is as follows:

+1. Each *Variable* forms a *column*
+2. Each *Observation* forms a *row*
+3. Each type of *observation* unit forms a *table*

 ## Tidying Messy Datasets

+Real datasets can, and often do, violate the three precepts of tidy data in almost every way imaginable.
+The following Sections proposes solutions for the five most common problems with messy datasets.

 ### Column headers are values, not variable names

 ### Multiple Variables Stored in one column